23mel/mkdocs/docs/gnss.md

 - ublox GPS driver: <https://github.com/KumarRobotics/ublox>

 ## Introduction
-(What GNSS stands for and how it works)
+The GNSS will be used to get a LiDAR's exact location.
+This will be useful for running a simulation as well as identify where a particular LiDAR is in a bigger system.

 ## Setting up
 We will be using ROS to handle the GNSS.
 Take note that the GNSS will most likely be unable to connect to your computer as it runs on a different version of WSL.
 Hence, it would be recommended to configure/run the GNSS on the Aruvii laptop.

 You can follow the hardware documentation link above as well as refer to the notes that I have taken down.
 You will not need to follow every step of the link above as some steps have already been configured.

->:memo: In any terminal opened, always source ~/catkin_ws/devel/setup.bash
+> In any terminal opened, always source ~/catkin_ws/devel/setup.bash

 1) Next launch the program with roslaunch ublox_gps ublox_device.launch param_file_name:=zed_f9p  1
 2) Open a new terminal and source